 Los Angeles.
 There’s just something about it I hate.
 I hate the traffic and the lack of public transportation.
 I hate the vanity and how everyone is “so Hollywood.”
 I hate the pollution.
 I hate the lack of neighborhoods.
-L.A. just rubs me the wrong way.
+LA just rubs me the wrong way.

-We all have pre-conceived notions and perceptions of different places.
-We all have our own prejudices and opinions based on what we have read and heard over the years.
-Stories from the news, the internet, and our friends create an image in our minds.
+We all have preconceived notions and perceptions of different places.
+We all have our own prejudices and opinions based on what we’ve read and heard over the years.
+Stories from the news, the Internet, and our friends create an image in our minds.

 There are some legitimate things I dislike about Los Angeles.
 I don’t like cities that are too big to get around.
 NYC may be big, but it’s easy to get around.
-Bangkok has a good transit system, and Tokyo is gigantic but you can still navigate public transportation fairly easily.
-Yet everything in L.A. is spread out and you need to drive to get places.
-I like cities with good public transit and Los Angeles doesn’t have it.
+Bangkok has a good transit system, and while Tokyo is gigantic, you can still navigate public transportation fairly easily.
+Yet everything in L.A. is spread out, and you need to drive to get places.
+I like cities with good public transit — and Los Angeles doesn’t have it.

 Yet these things don’t really make L.A. “hateable.”
-None of these “issues” are super off putting and I’ve had many fun moments in L.A. with my friends.
+None of these “issues” are super off-putting, and I’ve had many fun moments in L.A. with my friends.
 So why is it that I hate Los Angeles so much?
 Where does this visceral reaction come from?

 Often when we travel, we see cities not as how they are but how we expect them to be.
 We take our knowledge with us and use it as a lens to view the city.
 When we think of Amsterdam, we think of pot and prostitutes, so that’s what we see.
 We go to Bangkok and see the dirt and pollution because we know it to be a “dirty” city.
-Often times, we visit places and do things that further our preconceived notions of the city.
+Often, we visit places and do things that further our preconceived notions of the city.
 We go experience romance in Paris or party on the island of Ko Phangan.
 And cities we know the least about are often the places we love the best.
 We aren’t looking for things that fit into the mold our mind has made.
-We simply just take the city as it is with no expectations and no disappointments.
+We simply take the city as it is — no expectations and no disappointments.

-We all have preconceived notions about places in the world.
-When we visit a place, we often see that place through that prism in our mind, which distorts what that city really is about.
 Sometimes we just need to step back, breathe, and judge a place on its own merits with unclouded eyes.
-And so maybe it’s not that I hate L.A. but hate the version in my mind and, after nearly 30 years of only picturing that L.A., that is all I can see right now.
+And so maybe it’s not that I hate L.A. itself, but rather the version in my mind, and after nearly 30 years of only picturing that L.A., that’s all I can see right now.

-Traveling is about opening yourself up to new experiences and places.
-It’s about letting go of the preconceived notions we have about people and places.
-Going to places without prejudice and any expectation is the only way to really “see” a place.
+We all have preconceived notions about places in the world.
+When we visit a place, we often see it through a prism in our mind, which distorts what it’s really is about.
+Travel is about opening yourself up to new experiences and places.
+It’s about letting go of the biases we have about people and places.
+Going to places without prejudice and expectation is the only way to really “see” a place.
 We need to drop our guard and be open to new things.
 Otherwise, we’ll always end up only seeing the image in our mind.

 And then we’ll always just end up hating L.A.